nteract/scrapbook/README.md

 **scrapbook** is a library for recording a notebook’s data values and generated visual content as "scraps".
 These recorded scraps can be read at a future time.

+## Python Version Support

+This library will support python 2.7 and 3.5+ until end-of-life for python 2 in 2020.
+After which python 2 support will halt and only 3.x version will be maintained.

 ## Models